What is the best diet for autoimmune?

 -

 Limit gluten and grains.
 Gluten is being increasingly associated with autoimmune and a high portion of people with an autoimmune disease have non-celiac sensitivity.
 Wheat is plentiful in the Mediterranean and Vegetarian diets, yet my clients find it triggers their joint/muscle/digestive flares as well as brain fog.
+The wheat we grow in North America is not free of glyphosate as it is in Europe, and it is increasingly being tied to digestive and immune issues.

 -